What is this magical clitoris-shaped flower that changes color? 😄

 Clitoria ternatea is especially known for anxiety, the brain and the eyes.

-Blue peas are traditionally used for the following properties:
+Blue peas have been traditionally used for the following properties:

 - Memory stimulant.